hpc-carpentry/hpc-carpentry.github.io/_posts/2019/11/2019-11-26-job-opportunities-with-the-carpentries.md

 title: "We are Hiring Four New Team Members.
 Join Our Team."
 date: 2019-11-26
 time: "09:00:00"
-tags: ["The Carpentries Team","Communications","Carpentries Lessons", "Curriculum", "Instructor Development" ]
+tags: ["Carpentries Team","Communications","Carpentries Lessons", "Curriculum", "Instructor Development" ]
 ---

 [The Carpentries is hiring](https://carpentries.org/jobs/)!